 Section 16-192 of the Illinois Pension Code requires TRS to correct its members' creditable earnings for four fiscal years prior to the fiscal year in which the error was noted.
-For example, if an error discovered in the 2016-17 school year occurred during the 2012-13, 2013-14, 2014-15, or 2015-16 school years, the employer must contact the TRS Employer Services Department for an Employer's Report of Adjustments to Earnings form.
+For example, if an error discovered in the 2020-21 school year occurred during the 2016-17, 2017-18, 2018-19 or 2019-20 school years, the employer must email the TRS Employer Services Department at employers@trsil.org for an Employer's Report of Adjustments to Earnings form.
+Include the member's name, last four digits of Social Security number, reason for the correction and the corrected days paid, annual salary, creditable earnings and salaries paid from federal funds.
+If the member worked a partial year, include the base annual salary rate, flexible benefit plan earnings, extra duties earned and/or lump sums.